jptmoore/iiif-in-a-box/README.md

 The system uses a **two-phase build** optimized for your content:

 ### Phase 1: Process Annotations
-- Starts annotation processing infrastructure (miiify)
+- Starts annotation processing infrastructure (miiify, annosearch, quickwit)
 - Loads your annotations into the annotation server
+- Indexes annotations for full-text search
 - Generates IIIF manifests that reference both images and annotations

 ### Phase 2: Build Complete Service